Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Computational Expense

-The biggest difference in cost between the methods here is largely between the ``local neighbor'' type criteria and the ``gravity'' type criteria (e.g.\ the $\hat{\Phi}$, $\hat{\bf a}$, and $\hat{\bf T}$-based rules) for $h$, where the ``local neighbor'' criteria tend to be much more expensive (by factors of two to an order of magnitude, in e.g.\ a dark-matter only cosmological simulation), owing primarily to the Courant-like timestep condition it imposes (\S~\ref{sec:timesteps}) -- when two particles are near each other in the ``test particle'' limit, the ``local neighbor'' methods require much smaller timesteps compared to the gravity-based methods.
+The biggest difference in cost between the methods here for a given softening is largely between the ``local neighbor'' type criteria and the ``gravity'' type criteria (e.g.\ the $\hat{\Phi}$, $\hat{\bf a}$, and $\hat{\bf T}$-based rules) for $\varepsilon$, where the ``local neighbor'' criteria tend to be much more expensive (by factors of two to an order of magnitude, in e.g.\ a dark-matter only cosmological simulation), owing primarily to the Courant-like timestep condition it imposes (\S~\ref{sec:timesteps}) -- when two particles or groups/streams/sheets of dynamically cold particles are near each other in the ``test particle'' limit, the ``local neighbor'' methods require much smaller timesteps compared to the gravity-based methods.
 Over the course of a simulation with highly inhomogeneous density fields, this is a much larger effect compared to the others discussed above.

-Of course, non-linear differences either in the problem evolution, or distribution of $h$ values and how this interacts with load balancing and timestepping can in many problems dominate.
+Of course, non-linear differences either in the problem evolution, or distribution of $\varepsilon$ values and how this interacts with load balancing and timestepping can in many problems dominate.
 And in multi-physics simulations such as galaxy/star/planet/black hole formation, the relative cost differences between any force-softening methods for collisionless species are usually small compared to the cost of the collisional parts of the integration.